 On March 19 in Oman, you’d better ready yourself for the Sultan Camel Race Cup.
-This is a big festival because practically everywhere on the Arabian Peninsula, camel racing is a big deal.
-It’s an old Arabic tradition and plays out on a grand scale during this festival in Oman.
+This is a big festival because camel racing is a big deal practically everywhere on the Arabian Peninsula.
+It’s an old Arabic tradition that plays out grandly during this festival in Oman.
 You can expect camel racing, obviously.

 Though the date varies because of the Islamic calendar, March 22 in 2020 marks Isra’a Wal Mi’raj, celebrating the Prophet Muhammad’s journey from Mecca to Jerusalem before ascending to heaven.
 This festival in Oman is a national holiday.

-Jebel al Akhdar – meaning “Green Mountain” – is famous for its roses, which bloom from late March to April.
-While not strictly a festival of Oman, it’s a big tradition to harvest the roses, which are turned into rosewater.
+Jebel al Akhdar – meaning “Green Mountain” – is famous for its roses blooming from late March to April.
+While not strictly a festival in Oman, it’s a big tradition to harvest the roses, which are turned into rosewater.
 There are plans to make this more of a celebration in the 2020 iteration of the harvest.

 Summer Festivals in Oman

-From mid-July to late August, over six weeks, you can catch the Khareef Festival in Salalah.
+From mid-July to late August, you can catch the Khareef Festival in Salalah over six weeks.
 “Khareef” refers to the “rain-bearing fog” that hangs over the area during this time – typically the start of monsoon season – and the festival is a celebration of the Dhofar region in general.
 Expect performances, heritage plays, kite festivals, and poetry readings in a bonanza of history and contemporary events that show off Dhofar Province.